- Sometimes even the popular Microsoft Office occasionally fails to function properly.

 If you’re at work or school, you might need to sign in with your business, school, or college account instead of your private email account.

-To verify that your Microsoft account is associated with Office, sign in to services and subscriptions.
+To verify that your Microsoft account is associated with Office, sign in the services and subscriptions.

 Your Office product or Office 365 subscription should be listed there.
 If it’s not, your email address will not work for Office sign in.